Armandpl/armandpl_blog/projects/self-drifting-car.md

 read_more_bypass: ''

 ---
-A few year back, I saw [this video](https://www.youtube.com/watch?v=opsmd5yuBF0){:target="_blank"} where MIT researchers made an RC car drift by itself.
-I had no idea how it was done but though it was very cool.
+A few years back, I saw [this video](https://www.youtube.com/watch?v=opsmd5yuBF0){:target="_blank"} where MIT researchers made an RC car drift by itself.
+I had no idea how it was done but thought it was very cool.
-Fast forward to April 2020 where I saw [this tweet](https://twitter.com/a1k0n/status/1236716786751422465){:target="_blank"} showing a very fast automous RC car.
+Fast forward to April 2020 where I saw [this tweet](https://twitter.com/a1k0n/status/1236716786751422465){:target="_blank"} showing a very fast autonomous RC car.
 It revived my interest and I researched the subject, built an [Nvidia Jetracer car](https://github.com/NVIDIA-AI-IOT/jetracer){:target="_blank"} and hacked together an implementation of the original paper.
 Except I didn't trained in a sim and transfered the learnings to the real world which was the whole point of the paper, but anyway it kind of works and I have lots of ideas for improvements!

 <div class="flex w-full justify-center">